MartaBia/CV/README.md

 ## Work Experience 💼

-**Central London Community Healthcare NHS Trust**
+### **Central London Community Healthcare NHS Trust**
-_Specialist Orthoptist_ - Oct.
+**_Specialist Orthoptist_** - Oct.
 2020 to Nov.
 2022

+**Job Description:**
-- Conducted thorough orthoptic assessments and provided specialized care for paediatric patients,  ensuring accurate diagnoses and effective treatment plans.
+- Conducted thorough orthoptic assessments and provided specialised care for paediatric patients,  ensuring accurate diagnoses and effective treatment plans.
-- Successfully coordinated school vision screenings and conducted training for Health Care Assistants.
+- Successfully coordinated school vision screenings and conducted training for School Nurses Assistants.

+**Achievements:**

+In this job, I continued working as a clinician but I also integrate it with managerial duties.
+My duties included the order of clinical supplies, as well as coordinating vision screenings and training School Nurses Assistants.
+Managing these additional responsibilities has honed my time management skills, as I have had to efficiently organize and prioritize my workload between clinical duties and managerial tasks.
+This experience has equipped me with the ability to handle multiple responsibilities, meet deadlines, and ensure smooth operations.

-**Royal Surrey NHS Foundation Trust**
+### **Royal Surrey NHS Foundation Trust**
-_Orthoptist_ - Nov.
+**_Orthoptist_** - Nov.
 2017 to Sep.2020

+**Job Description:**
 - Conducted thorough orthoptic assessments for paediatric and adult patients.
 - Provided specialised eye care for patients with Stroke and Neurological diseases.
-- Administered safe and effective intravitreal injections to treat a range of eye conditions,  improving vision and quality of life for patients.
+- Administered safe and effective intravitreal injections to treat a range of eye conditions, improving patients' vision and quality of life.
 - Provided guidance and support to Orthoptist Students as a mentor.

+**Achievements:**

+This job enhanced my clinical and soft skills even further: dealing with a diverse range of individuals honed my ability to adapt my communication style to suit different audiences.
+My work in the Stroke Ward and Injection Clinic put me daily in close contact with different colleagues, and enabled me to develop effective interaction skills with each of them.
+As a tutor for University Orthoptist Students, I had the opportunity to not only develop my own communication skills but also share my knowledge and expertise with others.
+Teaching students allowed me to refine my ability to explain complex concepts and help them improve their own communication skills.
+Additionally, I guided them in time management techniques and encouraged the adoption of best practices in their learning process.

-**Freelancer**
+### **Freelancer**
-_Orthoptist_ - Apr.
+**_Orthoptist_** - Apr.
 2015 to Oct.
 2017

+**Job Description:**
 - Conducted thorough orthoptic assessments and provided specialized care for paediatric patients, ensuring accurate diagnoses and effective treatment plans.

+**Achievements:**

+This first job of mine put the basics to build both my clinical and soft skills: I improved my communication working with my first clients, making me able to deal with a variety of different audiences.
+It also provided me with the opportunity to independently manage my clinics, not only focusing on the clinical aspects of the job but also taking charge of the organisational responsibilities.

 ## Technical Skills 🛠️